mattambrogi/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 59: Monday May 3, 2021

+**Progress**: Added ability for a host to approve a job.
+Made a basic admin.
+Jobs now have boolean field Approved.
+Within the admin, a host can edit a job and change it to accepted.
+In the future will do this will click of a button.

+**Key Learning**:

+**Thoughts:** I think next big thing is figuring out difference in experience for an employer posting a job vs a host.
+Should an employer have their own dashboard?
+If so, what does an employer see?
+At sign up do I capture boolean Employer or Host?
+Or should they be different user models?
+Lots of questions to iron out there.

+**Note:** This and my spreadsheet were out of sync on days, bumped the day count up here to match.

+**Minutes Worked:** 105

 ### Day 52: Friday April 30, 2021

 **Progress**: Enabled ability for User 1 to post a job on User 2's job board.
 Changed a bunch of other little UI and linking things around.